Nicolas Cage is heartbroken after the death of his ex-wife Lisa Marie Presley, according to the actor - ExBulletin

 Nicolas Cage is heartbroken after the death of his ex-wife Lisa Marie Presley, according to the actor

-(NEXSTAR) – Nicolas Cage, who was briefly married to Lisa Marie Presley in the early 2000s, says he is “heartbroken” after news of his ex-wife’s death broke. death Thursday.
+(NEXSTAR) Nicolas Cage, who was briefly married to Lisa Marie Presley in the early 2000s, says he is heartbroken after news broke of his ex-wife’s death on Thursday.

 Cage and Presley married in August 2002 and separated months later, although their divorce was not finalized until May 2004.
 Today reported at the time.